Jalen Reagor: 2020 season

-On September 13, 2020, Reagor made his NFL debut against the Washington Football Team, finishing with one reception for 55 yards in the 17–27 loss.
-He was placed on injured reserve on September 30, 2020, after suffering a ligament tear in his thumb.
-He was activated on October 31, 2020.
+On September 13, Reagor made his NFL debut against the Washington Football Team, finishing with one reception for 55 yards in the 17–27 loss.
+He was placed on injured reserve on September 30 after suffering a ligament tear in his thumb.
+Reagor was activated on October 31.

-In Week 8 against the Dallas Cowboys on Sunday Night Football, Reagor recorded his first career touchdown reception during the 23–9 win.
+In Week 8 against the Dallas Cowboys on Sunday Night Football, Reagor recorded his first career touchdown reception in the 23–9 win.

 In Week 13 against the Green Bay Packers, Reagor returned a punt for a 73-yard touchdown during the 30–16 loss.
-This was Reagor's first career punt returned for a touchdown.
+This was his first career punt returned for a touchdown.
 He finished his rookie season with 31 receptions for 396 receiving yards and one receiving touchdown.

 2021 season

 In Week 12 of the 2021 NFL season, Reagor dropped two passes, including a touchdown, in the final drive against the New York Giants in the 13–7 loss.
 He finished the 2021 season with 33 receptions for 299 receiving yards and two receiving touchdowns in 17 games and 13 starts.

 In the Wild Card Round against the Tampa Bay Buccaneers, Reagor muffed two punts, losing one, in the Eagles' 31–15 loss.